How to Work From Home: 16 ways to stay empowered, productive, and motivated.

 10 – Personal Development, extend it.

 Want to climb the ladder?
 Want to change roles or be more recognised?
-Use this time to develop yourself with certain areas.
-Start looking at completing quick personal developed courses that can either extend your knowledge and skills in order to move you to the next level more quicker.
-Check out our free BoxHuman Classes for help with this.
+Use this time to develop yourself in certain areas.
+Start looking at completing quick personally developed courses that can either extend your knowledge and skills in order to move you to the next level quicker.

 11 – Find your most productive assets.